Skip to content

 SparsityPattern

-Detect global Hessian sparsity pattern for f: R^n -> R.
+Detect global Hessian sparsity pattern for a scalar-valued f.

 Analyzes the Jacobian sparsity of the gradient function, without evaluating any derivatives.
 The result is valid for all inputs.